1975 NASCAR Winston Cup Series: Round 18: Purolator 500

 The inaugural race at Pocono International Raceway for the Cup Series featured controversy at the end.
 The lead changed 43 times despite a ninety-minute delay for rain near halfway.
 Pearson took the lead on Lap 186 of 200, but in the final seven laps the Wood Brothers Mercury smoked heavily, to where by Lap 198 it was lapping its own smoke.
 At that point NASCAR black-flagged Pearson in what was a moot point, because the black flag for mechanical reasons was given on Lap 199 with a three lap period to obey the flag and there were only two laps to go.
 It was the third win of the season for Pearson.

 Current rules state a black flag assessed at the end of the race results in a time penalty, primarily for driving standards or track limits.
-This was assessed on Ricky Rudd at Sonoma in 1991 (inappropriate contact), Chase Briscoe at Indianapolis in 2021 (track limits, then inappropriate contact when under penalty), or Shane van Gisbergen at Austin in a second tier series race in 2024 (exceeded track limits in Maggots-Becketts-Chapel on final lap).
+This was assessed on Ricky Rudd at Sonoma in 1991 (inappropriate contact), Chase Briscoe at Indianapolis in 2021 (track limits, then inappropriate contact when under penalty), or Shane van Gisbergen at Austin in a second national series race in 2024 (exceeded track limits in Maggots-Becketts-Chapel on final lap).